Social Skills Groups

 Interactive 60 Minute Sessions Include:

 Your child may be appropriate for this group if:

 - They have trouble joining, sustaining, and

 expanding parallel and imaginative play

 - Are shy and anxious in social situations

 Please note: If you are a new client to either practice you will need to schedule a consultation with Jess DiNenno, OTR/L or Rachel Hicks, MS, CCC-SLP prior to the start of the group.
-The proper paperwork for Building Blocks Therapy must be filled out before starting the Social Skills Group.
-Please fill out all the forms from Building Blocks Therapy.
+The proper paperwork for FUNdamentals and Building Blocks Therapy must be filled out before starting the Social Skills Group.
+Please fill out all the forms from FUNdamentals and Building Blocks Therapy.

 We are running supplemental school groups this Fall.
 Our groups will address specific fine motor and language needs, in addition to providing in-person opportunities for social skills.